Electronic Payment Systems (EPS) Review

 - Englewood, CO

-They do, however, market themselves as an option for high-risk businesses (multi-level marketing, adult entertainment, nutraceuticals, travel companies, tobacco/cigarette, etc.), so that might be a draw for you.
-For me, however, seeing a processor marketing toward high-risk merchants generally means trouble.
-I’d recommend Durango Merchant Services (five stars) for high-risk payment processing.
+They do, however, intentionally market themselves as an option for high-risk businesses (i.e., multi-level marketing, adult entertainment, nutraceuticals, travel companies, tobacco/cigarette, etc.), so that might be a draw for you.
+Be warned, however, that processors who market toward high-risk merchants generally won’t offer you a very good deal.
+Expect to pay higher rates and fees, and have less room to negotiate the details of your contract.
+If you’re looking for a processor that specializes in high-risk accounts, I recommend Durango Merchant Services (five stars) instead.

-Check out the full review for more details, or take a look at our comparison chart to see the best of the best in the processing industry.
+Overall, EPS isn’t the worst provider out there, but they’re far from being among the best, either.
+For now, they rate a mediocre 3 out of 5 stars.
+Check out the full review below for more details, or take a look at our comparison chart to see the best of the best in the processing industry.

 Products and Services:

 The EPS line of products and services has all of the usual offerings.
-Aside from the run of the mill stuff, they also provide a no credit check payment plan service, which is a sort of unique product.
-Unfortunately, it’s produced some major complaints.
-The products and services offered by EPS include:
+Aside from the run-of-the-mill services, they also offer their No Credit Check EZ Payment Plan service.
+While this is something of a unique product, it’s also produced some major complaints.
+Products and services offered by EPS include the following:

-- Terminal sales/leases: For the best no-nonsense terminal experience, you’re probably better off buying your own.
-Check out our article on credit card machine leasing to learn why to avoid it.
-Also, just like any product, make sure to shop around before you buy.
+- Terminal sales/leases: For the best no-nonsense terminal experience, you’re almost always better off buying your own.
+Check out our article on credit card terminal leasing to learn why you should avoid it.
+Also, just like any product, be sure to shop around before you buy.

-- Gateway/virtual terminal: A virtual terminal allows you to accept card payments from any internet connected computer with a web browser.
-EPS offers gateways through Authorize.Net.
+- Gateway/virtual terminal: A virtual terminal allows you to accept card payments from any internet-connected computer with a web browser.
+EPS offers virtual terminals through Authorize.Net.

 Fees and Rates: